 Why Does Your Child Suck Her Thumb and Should You Stop It?

 If you’re worried about your baby’s thumb-sucking, take heart.
-Until your little one turns about 5 years old, there isn’t any risk associated with thumb-sucking, so it’s only really closer to then that you might consider helping help her stop the habit, if she hasn’t already.
-Read on to learn more about why babies and children suck their thumbs, when the behavior typically starts, and how to stop thumb-sucking when the time comes.
+Until your little one turns about 5 years old, there isn’t any risk associated with thumb-sucking, so it’s only really closer to then that you might consider helping her stop the habit, if they haven't already.
+Read on to learn more about why do babies suck their thumb, when the behavior typically starts, and how to stop thumb-sucking when the time comes.

 Why Do Babies and Children Suck Their Thumbs?